TIER Talks® is a speaker series leveraging Binghamton's greatest assets - our alumni

-Dan Kosick '00, MSW '06 will speak about his journey from cancer survivor and amputee to elite athlete.
-At age 15, he developed a strange pain in his right ankle that turned out to be a cancerous tumor.
-Doctors amputated his leg and had him undergo precautionary chemotherapy.
-After getting his first prosthetic leg, he learned to walk and eventually run.
-Kosick was on the U.S. Disabled Alpine Ski Team and competed in the 1998 and 2002 Winter Paralympics.
-Today, he's a high school social worker, lacrosse and swim coach, and avid obstacle course racer.
+Dan Kosick '00, MSW '06 spoke about his journey from cancer survivor and amputee to elite athlete.
+At age 15, a strange pain in his right ankle turned out to be cancer.
+Doctors amputated his leg.
+After getting his first prosthetic, he learned to walk and run.
+Kosick was on the U.S. Disabled Alpine Ski Team and today he's a high school social worker, lacrosse and swim coach, and avid obstacle course racer.

 George Catalano, professor of biomedical engineering, advised a team of students that used 3-D printing to produce an artificial hand for a longtime campus employee who lost a limb in an industrial accident.
 Catalano's students also work with local nonprofit organizations on accessibility projects for people and animals.

 On Oct.
 6, 2018, three alumni discussed "The Effects of Climate Change," one of the most salient examples of humankind victimized by its own success.
 In this video Amy J. Hyatt '78 the United States Ambassador to the Republic of Palau, Tasfia Nayem '14 a master's candidate at Duke University's Nicholas School of the Environment, where she is studying climate economics and policy, and Seth Schultz '01 who serves as the special advisor on science & innovation to the Global Covenant of Mayors, all came to campus to speak.
 Watch the full talk here.

 United States Ambassador to the Republic of Palau

 Senior Science and Policy Editor of Duke Law School's environmental law journal